aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/AmazonGameLiftIntegration/README.md

 This backend feature **requires** that you have [deployed the Identity component](../../CustomIdentityComponent/README.md).
 Once that is done, **set** the `const ISSUER_ENDPOINT` in `BackendFeatures/AmazonGameLiftIntegration/bin/amazon_gamelift_integration.ts` to the value of `IssuerEndpointUrl` found in the stack outputs of the _CustomIdentityComponentStack_.
 You can find it in the CloudFormation console, or in the terminal after deploying the identity component.

+The issuer endpoint is a CloudFormation parameter and the value you set above sets the default value.
+It's also possible to set the endpoint later on as part of the CDK stack deployment using command line parameters (`--parameters IssuerEndpointUrl=<YOUR-ENDPOINT-HERE>"`).

 Make sure that you have Docker running before opening any terminals or Powershell as both the backend deployment as well as game server build process will use Docker.
 You're also expected to have all the tools listed in [Custom Identity Component Readme](../../CustomIdentityComponent/README.md#deploy-the-custom-identity-component) installed.

 **NOTE on Deployment Region:** Your deployment region for all the CDK stacks should be one of the locations used by the Amazon GameLift fleet to avoid issues with the deployment.
 The options include **us-east-1**, **us-west-2**, and **eu-west-1**.
 If you would like to deploy in another region, you will need to modify the locations in `BackendFeatures/AmazonGameLiftIntegration/lib/amazon_gamelift_integration-gamelift-resources.ts` as well as the game engine client implementation you're using.